callumfairbairn/form-creator/README.md

 The field components in create-field share a lot of logic, so maybe I could refactor that shared logic out to get rid of repetition.

+I would also make it so that if all fields are removed, the preview updates and goes back to the "Please add some fields" stage.